MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 ## Overview

-In this challenge, you will learn how to use [FHIR search](https://www.hl7.org/fhir/search.html) operations to query data in your FHIR service.
+In this lab, you will learn how to use [FHIR search](https://www.hl7.org/fhir/search.html) operations to query data in your FHIR service.

 The FHIR specification defines a RESTful API framework for interacting with Resources in a FHIR server database.
 Healthcare system integrators and app developers can take advantage of the rich set of search parameters in the FHIR API for querying Resources.
-In this challenge, you will get practice using the FHIR search API to query Resources in the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview).
+In this lab, you will get practice using the FHIR search API to query Resources in the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview).

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
 Queries like this are focused on retrieving Resource instances per some filter criteria (in this example, Encounter instances filtered by their reference to a type of Condition).